cschweig2/ParkFinder.Solution/README.md

 ## 📄API Documentation

+Use Postman (see Installation Requirements section above) to explore API endpoints.
+Alternatively, you can use Swagger (see below).

+### Swagger Documentation
 Explore the API endpoints with Swagger Documentation:
 1. Enter `dotnet run` in the command line to launch the server.
 2. Use a browser to navigate to `http://localhost:5000/swagger/`.

+### CORS (Cross Origin Resource Sharing)

+This API is CORS enabled.
+CORS is a W3C standard that allows a server to relax the same-origin policy.
+This is **not** a security feature, CORS relaxes security.
+For more information, click [here](https://docs.microsoft.com/en-us/aspnet/core/security/cors?view=aspnetcore-2.2#how-cors).

 -------------------------------------------------------